locka99/cpp-to-rust-book/features_of_rust/loops.md

 ### Infinite Loop

 An infinite loop is one that never ends.
-The typical way to do this in C++ is to test against an expression that always evaluates to true or an empty for loop:
+The typical way to do this in C++ is to test against an expression that always evaluates to true or use an empty for loop:

 ```cpp
 while (true) {